rsaenzi/iOS-Nanodegree-VideogamesArchive/README.md

 6th project created as exercise for the iOS Developer Nanodegree @ Udacity that I am enrolled to.

 ### App Description:
 * VideoGames Archive is an app that allows users to get info about their favorite videogames, they can browse them by Engines, Platforms, Companies and Genres.
+All the information is fetched from igdb.com.
+* At the bottom users will find the 4 options mentioned.
+If you tap one item you will see a carousel of games that match that criteria, for instance, if you are in Genres screen and you tap Strategy, you will get a carousel showing all Strategy games stored in the igdb.com server.
+Swipe right to navigate through the carousel.

 ### Xcode Project Setup:
 1. Clone the project on your mac